CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab7.1.md

    ![](../media/Lab_7.34.png)

-10. Now, let’s append the May invoice data with the Invoice table.
-Select **Invoice** query from the Queries section.
+10. Now, let’s append the May invoice data to the Invoice table.
+Select the **Invoice** query from the Queries section.

 11. From the ribbon, select **Home -> Append** queries.